equipodinamitaestrella/NBody/README.md

 ## Methodology
 For the reproducibility of our results, please consider the following: <br>
+* Our code is based on the code we developed in _Modeling and simulation_ class at ENES UNIDAD MORELIA, UNAM.
+Its main file is included in this repository as _main.py_.
+* To make things easier to handle, we also created different files for the plotting function (named _plott.py_) and the definition of the classes we will be using (named _Body.py_).
+* The main file of _Jupiter's Moons and the N-Body Problem_ is named _main_jupyter.py_ .
-**To make calculations a little bit easier and to reduce computation costs, moons were taken as if they orbit in the same plane and were initialized aligned in their correspondant orbits.** <br>
+* **To make calculations a little bit easier and to reduce computation costs, moons were taken as if they orbit in the same plane and were initialized aligned in their correspondant orbits.**

 ### Initial conditions
 1) **Jupyter** <br>